akaariai/drf-fast-serializer/readme.md

   - No support for nested, dot separated attributes.
   - No support for serializer transform_ methods.

-In addition the `FastSerializerMixin` class allows one to use non-sorted dictionaries.
+In addition the `Mixin` class allows one to use non-sorted dictionaries.
 In practice this means the fields of the serializers will be serialized in random order.